Healy-Hyperspatial/merkle-tree/README.md

 - **Title:** Merkle Root
 - **Identifier:** <https://stac-extensions.github.io/merkle/v1.0.0/schema.json>
-- **Field Name Prefix:** merkle
+- **Field Name Prefix:** `merkle`
-- **Scope:** Item, Collection
+- **Scope:** Item, Collection, Catalog
 - **Extension [Maturity Classification](https://github.com/radiantearth/stac-spec/tree/master/extensions/README.md#extension-maturity):** Proposal
 - **Owner**: @jonhealy1

-This extension specifies a way to ensure metadata integrity for STAC items, collections and catalogs by encoding them in a Merkle Tree via hashing.
-Items are hashed using a hash function, ie Sha-256, and this hash is stored as a field in an items properties.
+This extension specifies a way to ensure metadata integrity for STAC Items, Collections and catalogs by encoding them in a Merkle Tree via hashing.
+Items are hashed using a hash function (e.g., SHA-256), and this hash is stored as a field in an item's properties.
 Details concerning the methods used for hashing are stored in a separate object.
-To produce the Merkle root identifier for a collection, the hash from every item is taken into account.
-This process ensures the integrity of stac items and collections.
-Additionally, where multiple collections make up a catalog, the merkle root identifiers from each collection can be used to create a merkle root identifier for the whole catalog.
+To produce the Merkle root identifier for a Collection, the hash from every Item is taken into account.
+This process ensures the integrity of STAC Items and Collections.
+Additionally, where multiple Collections make up a Catalog, the Merkle Root identifiers from each Collection can be used to create a Merkle root identifier for the whole Catalog.

 - Examples:
   - [Item example](examples/item.json): Shows the basic usage of the extension in a STAC Item